lumirelle/nuxt-demo/README.md

   <p text-5 font-bold>Nuxt 4 Demo</p>
 </div>
 ```

-Attributify let you write CSS classes like HTML attributes, which can avoid the mixing of semantic & non-semantic classes.

 For example below, `page-header` & `page-title` are semantic classes which are commonly used in JS, and it's annoying for developers to find them with so many other non-semantic classes.